datajerk/ctf-write-ups/tjctf2020/naughty/README.md

 My first thought was to repurpose the GOT, but that `printf` is _last call_.
 Unless, I can cause a stack check fail with a buffer overflow, but lines 9 and 35 are not vulnerable.

+> Note to self, can corrupt canary with format string.

 I read the `printf` man page end-to-end.
 Its been a while and it's a pretty dry read.

 _think, goddamnit_